 3. Explore the stunning interior courtyard.

-The Museum of Honor has a cast of Rodin’s The Thinker as its centerpiece, and is hemmed in by elegant colonnades.
+The Legion of Honor has a cast of Rodin’s The Thinker as its centerpiece, hemmed in by elegant colonnades.

 4. Take in the sweeping views of Lincoln Park.

-The sweeping views of San Francisco from the Legion of Honor over the Lincoln Park Golf Course, are spectacular.
+Enjoy sweeping views of San Francisco from the Legion of Honor over the Lincoln Park Golf Course.

 5. Explore the fascinating sculptures outside.

-This bronzed statue of Joan of Arc, was carved by New York sculptor Anna Vaughn Hyatt Huntington.
-It's one of four replicas based on her original 1915 sculpture located in Riverside Park, New York.
+This bronzed statue of Joan of Arc, was carved by New York sculptor Anna Vaughn Hyatt Huntington, and is one of four replicas based on her original 1915 sculpture located in Riverside Park, New York.
 This replica was gifted to the Legion of Honor in 1926.